Chairperson: Dr. N. Ann Rider

 Students in Language Studies may volunteer as language instructors at local elementary schools, where they work with teachers and students in a specific language.
 Language majors also help staff the on-campus language center and participate in additional community engagement activities through their course work.
 All majors are required to study abroad, and minors are strongly encouraged to do so.
 The department works closely with the Academic Programs Abroad Office to provide a large number of quality study abroad opportunities ranging from summer programs to a single semester or a full academic year in countries throughout the world.
 Many of these programs cost only the equivalent of tuition, room, and board at ISU, making study abroad an affordable experience.
 Courses completed in study abroad programs are transferred to the University as transfer courses.
 They can be used to satisfy the specific course requirements of each concentration within the credits of the degree program.
 The department offers students a language center featuring language tutoring, international media broadcasts, computers, and professional translation software.

 All Language Studies majors are required to study abroad for at least 6 weeks and earn a minimum of 6 credit hours in an ISU approved study abroad program.
 Students are required to attend a pre-departure orientation, and sign a Departmental study abroad contract pledging to use the target language and engage in the strategies and behaviors that make for a successful study abroad experience.
 In the senior capstone, students are required to incorporate some aspect of their study abroad experience into their final paper and presentation.
 This is evaluated as part of the final grade, and programmatic assessment.
+The department also coordinates several faculty-led study abroad programs, as well as local internships.
+The Center for Language Education and Research provides a hub for much of the work of the department and work and research opportunities for students.

 LANGUAGE PLACEMENT AND LANGUAGE PLACEMENT TESTING